Rudrathakur27/portfolio/README.md

-# Pushpak Tiwari - Portfolio
+# Rudra Pratap Singh - Portfolio

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 This project showcases my journey as a **B.Tech AIML Student**, **Google Student Ambassador**, and **Community Builder**.